Strain induced superconductor-insulator transition on Lieb lattice: Introduction

-Fig.(\ref{fig1}) constitutes the principal result of this paper where we demonstrate a strain ($\eta$) induced quantum phase transition between a superconductor and an insulator at a fixed interaction strength, on a Lieb lattice.
+Fig. \ref{fig1} constitutes the principal result of this paper where we demonstrate a strain ($\eta$) induced quantum phase transition between a superconductor and an insulator at a fixed interaction strength, on a Lieb lattice.
+The transition is determined via a Monte Carlo technique which retains the spatial fluctuations of the superconducting pairing field at all orders but ignores the temporal fluctuations, thus differing from DQMC method.
+However, it is complimentary to DMFT.
+The quantum phase transition discussed in this paper is thus a mean field estimate of the same.
+While we do not expect any qualitative change in the low temperature results discussed in this paper, inclusion of quantum fluctuations might lead to quantitative changes in the estimates of the phase boundaries.
 To the best of our knowledge this is the first theoretical proposal to realize a {\it disorder free} superconductor-insulator transition (SIT) on the flat band Lieb lattice.
 Consequently, our work is expected to initiate experimental investigations of the same in the artificial Lieb lattices, which are now an experimental reality.
 While we discuss our formalism and the results obtained from the same in the following sections we highlight our main observations here, (i) In the absence of strain, the system undergoes BCS-BEC crossover as a function of increasing interaction $U$.
-The maximum T$_{c}$ is achieved for $U=U_{c} \sim 4$t, (ii) At a selected $U$, strain induces a quantum superconductor-insulator transition (SIT).
-While the flat band at the Fermi level protects the gap, superconductivity is lost beyond a critical strain, through the loss of long range phase coherence, (iii) The insulating phase is a ``Bosonic'' insulator, characterized by large superconducting pair amplitudes and absence of long range phase coherence, (iv) Application of strain dramatically alters the quasiparticle spectral behavior.
-While in the unstrained limit the dispersion spectra is characterized by a single flat and two dispersive bands, the spectra at the strong strain limit comprises of three flat bands, at and away from the Fermi level, where the energy states are strongly localized.
+The maximum T$_{c}$ is achieved for $U=U_{c} \sim 4$t, (ii) At a selected $U$, strain induces a quantum SIT.
+Superconductivity is lost beyond a critical strain, through the loss of long range phase coherence.
+Notably, application of strain alters the superconducting state from BCS-like to BEC-like, even at weak coupling, i. e. there is a strain induced BCS-BEC crossover. (iii) The system is ``bosonic'' on either side of the transition, i. e. a BEC-like superconducting state and a bosonic insulator, respectively.
+The single particle spectral gap remains hard across the phase transition, (iv) Strain dramatically alters the quasiparticle spectral behavior.
+While in the unstrained limit the dispersion spectra is characterized by a single flat and two dispersive bands, the spectra at the strong strain limit comprises of three (gapped) flat bands, at and away from the Fermi level, where the energy states are strongly localized.